Devansh-ah/Tourism-Management-System/README.md

 # Tourism-Management-System
 Tourism Management System is useful for hotel and package booking for particular place.
 It also includes selection ,modification and deletion of food, transportation and room booking.
-The system also includes payment in online mode.
+The system also includes online payment.